kartonfarkas/api_docs/source/suite/emails/viewing_urls.rst

 Viewing URLs of Online Versions
 ===============================

-Returns the URL to the online version of an email, provided it has been sent to the specified contact.
+Returns the URL to the online version of a launched email.

 Endpoint
 --------